leosimoes/HackerRank-Java/Advanced/MD5/README.md

 The CMU Software Engineering Institute essentially considers MD5 to be "cryptographically broken and unsuitable for further use".

-Given an alphanumeric string, , denoting a password, compute and print its MD5 encryption value.
+Given an alphanumeric string, s, denoting a password, compute and print its MD5 encryption value.

 ## Input Format
-A single alphanumeric string denoting .
+A single alphanumeric string denoting s.

 ## Constraints